nginx/agent/README.md

 sudo apt install make
 ```

 Agent is written in Go.
-To install Go, run:
+You may [download Go](https://go.dev/doc/install) and follow installation instructions on the same page or run:
 ```
 sudo apt install golang-go
 ```